allegro/hermes/CONTRIBUTING.md

 * it would be nice to squash commits before creating pull requests
 * it's required to squash commits before merge
 * pay attention to changing documentation in `docs/`

+## Coding style

+* use `spock` when writing new unit tests in all modules
+* when changing old tests use your best judgement as to when rewrite them to `spock`
+* use `TestNG` with defined environment in `integration` module
+* prepend configuration options with module name, i.e. `frontend.` or `consumer.` when it applies to single module